owncloud/administration/redirectServer/Readme.md

 The idea is, an ownCloud user with an login name ```felix@instance2.domain.com``` gets redirected to use the  ```https://instance2.domain.com``` automatically.

-The redirects need to be done for the web frontend, desktop sync clients and mobile apps.
+The redirects can be done for desktop sync clients and mobile apps.

-## Sync client and mobile apps
+## Sync Client

 On connection the clients are requesting